mountaintom/SmartLCDandIOexpander_I2C/README.md

 // Note: cID can be ignored in
 // simple straight line code projects.
 //
-// This the included interface library provides
+// The included interface library provides
 // error status check functions.
 // If in simple projects you choose to ignore errors,
 // then the the library will behave in a pseudo "wires